flespi-software/flespi-io-js/README.md

 # flespi-io-js

-> flespi-io-js is a library for connecting to [flespi.io](https://flespi.io) via http and mqtt protocols.
+> flespi-io-js is a isomorphic library for connecting to [flespi.io](https://flespi.io) via http and mqtt protocols.

 ## Features
 * http connection